vmstan/gravity-sync/README.md

 ## Configuration

-After you install Gravity Sync to your server you will need to create a configuration file called `gravity-sync.conf` in the same folder as the script.
+After you install Gravity Sync to your server you will need to create a configuration file.

 ```bash
 ./gravity-sync.sh config